OneTime: An Encryption Program Using The "One-Time Pad" Method

 Here is the output of 'onetime --intro':

-And here is the output of 'onetime --help':
+Here is the output of 'onetime --help':

-OneTime version 1.151, an encoder/decoder for one-time pads.
-Standard usage: onetime -e -p PAD INPUT (encrypt; write output to 'INPUT.onetime') onetime -d -p PAD INPUT.onetime (decrypt; output loses '.onetime' suffix) Other usage modes: onetime [-e|-d] -p PAD INPUT -o OUTPUT (both INPUT and OUTPUT are files) onetime [-e|-d] -p PAD INPUT -o - (output goes to stdout) onetime [-e|-d] -p PAD (input from stdin, output to stdout) onetime [-e|-d] -p PAD -o OUTPUT (input from stdin, output to OUTPUT) OneTime remembers what ranges of what pad files have been used, and avoids re-using those ranges when encoding.
-All options: -e Encrypt -d Decrypt -p PAD | --pad=PAD Use PAD for pad data. -o OUT | --output=OUT Output to file OUT ("-" for stdout) --offset=N Control the pad data start offset -n | --no-trace Leave no record of pad usage in your config -C DIR | --config=DIR Specify DIR (instead of ~/.onetime) as config area --no-vc Ignore SVN/CVS control of the config area --intro Show an introduction to OneTime and one-time pads -v | -V | --version Show version information -? | -h | --help Show usage
+OneTime version 2.0-beta2, an open source encryption program that uses one-time pads.
+Typical usage: onetime -e -p PAD MSG (encrypt; write output to 'MSG.onetime') onetime -d -p PAD MSG.onetime (decrypt; output loses '.onetime' suffix) Other usage modes: onetime [-e|-d] -p PAD -o OUTPUT INPUT (both INPUT and OUTPUT are files) onetime [-e|-d] -p PAD -o - INPUT (output goes to stdout) onetime [-e|-d] -p PAD (input from stdin, output to stdout) onetime [-e|-d] -p PAD -o OUTPUT (input from stdin, output to OUTPUT) OneTime remembers what ranges of what pad files have been used, and avoids re-using those ranges when encrypting, by keeping records in ~/.onetime/.
+All options: -e Encrypt -d Decrypt -p PAD | --pad=PAD Use PAD for pad data. -o OUT | --output=OUT Output to file OUT ("-" for stdout) --offset=N Control the pad data start offset -n | --no-trace Leave no record of pad usage in your config -C DIR | --config=DIR Specify DIR (instead of ~/.onetime) as config area; '-' for DIR means use no config area (implies -n) --show-id Show a pad's ID; used with -p only --intro Show an introduction to OneTime and one-time pads -v | -V | --version Show version information --license Show full open source license information --pad-help Show help on how to generate one-time pads -? | -h | --help Show usage